vaib-dev/Courses/7-scrum-master-role/10-remote-toolkit.md

 <p align="center"> <img width="700" height="" src="https://static.vince.run/screenshots/scrum_1.jpg"></p>

 As Trello can share thoughts, feedback, or ask questions directly on cards, it lets you be away from updated status meetings.
 As Trello even syncs well with mobile devices too, corresponding team individuals can receive comment notification either in the desktop application, mobile, or via email.
-Moreover, Trello mobility delivers extensive performance on Android and iOS devices and also in the Slack platform thus allowing for the execution of any operation from any place.
+Moreover, Trello mobility delivers extensive performance on in the Slack platform thus allowing for the execution of any operation from any place.
 To know more about Trello with scrum click [here](https://blog.trello.com/de/scrum-methode).

 ### Jira vs Trello